 In that “surprisingly” resides the whole point.
-To discuss this, I’ll use three photos taken the same day during a walk in Clapham South in London, while I was going to the supermarket.
+To discuss this, I’ll use three photos (not great photos but please remember this was my first attempt – and quality is not the point here) taken the same day during a walk in Clapham South in London while I was going to the supermarket.

 Picture nr.
 1: Lunch breakPart of the pavement was inaccessible due to some repairs; it was around lunchtime and the workers involved were on their break, queuing as far as outside the door of a kebab shop too small to let them all in.
 The last man in the queue was scratching his head, probably wondering how much would it take to get a meal – or maybe just deciding what to order.
 Passing by I saw this scene with the corner of my eye: I stopped, turned on my camera, went back a couple of meters and took the shot.
 Luckily, that man was still scratching his head: the scene was like frozen and even if I missed my first chance, I managed to get the picture I had in my mind twenty seconds later – which, in street photography, are an eternity.

 I can gladly say that this picture is mine: I saw something, I framed, I shot, edited and printed.
 Well done, young (metaphorically speaking) street photographer: the world is your oyster now.